Compass: General Filtered Search across Vector and Structured Data: Evaluation

 Since we set the selectivity (passrate) of each attribute to 30\%, the overall passrate for the conjunctive predicate decreases multiplicatively -- from 30\% with one attribute, to $0.3^2 \approx 10$\% for two attributes, $0.3^3 \approx 3$\% for three attributes, and $0.3^4 \approx 1$\% for four attributes.
 These scenarios reflect practical settings, where range predicates in traditional databases typically span moderately selective (30\% passrate) to highly selective (1\% passrate) queries~\cite{selective1, selective2}.

 The results are consistent across all recall thresholds: Compass achieves QPS comparable to SeRF (with post-filtering) in low-dimensional scenarios (1D and 2D) and outperforms SeRF in higher dimensions (3D and 4D).
-In all cases, Compass consistently surpasses NaviX in QPS performance.
+In all cases, Compass consistently surpasses NaviX, ACORN and remaining baselines in QPS performance.

-We observe that NaviX generally incurs fewer distance computations than Compass but ultimately achieves a lower QPS.
-This is because NaviX only calculates vector distances for predicate-passing records.
-However, to maintain navigation through the graph despite potential disruptions caused by attribute filtering, it needs to frequently visit two-hop neighbors.
-As a result, substantial time is spent on predicate evaluation for a quadratic number of neighbors, which severely hurts its overall QPS.
+We observe that NaviX and ACORN generally incurs fewer distance computations than Compass but ultimately achieves a lower QPS.
+This is because they only calculate vector distances for predicate-passing records.
+However, to maintain navigation through the graph despite potential disruptions caused by attribute filtering, they need to frequently visit two-hop neighbors.
+As a result, substantial time is spent on predicate evaluation for a quadratic number of neighbors, which severely hurts their overall QPS.
+ACORN maintains an even larger size of neighborhood for each record, resulting in lower QPS than NaviX in many cases.

 We also note that NaviX often fails to reach the target recall, even when the number of computations is small.
 These cases are marked with ``$\times$'' labels in the figures.
 In these figures, the QPS and the number of computations for NaviX marked with $\times$ represent the results after it has exhausted the largest search size (\textit{ef}=1000).
 The reason NaviX frequently fails to achieve the target recall is that exploring two-hop neighbors is ineffective when the graph is disconnected into disjoint components due to attribute filtering.
 In such cases, any graph traversal will remain trapped within a component indefinitely.